Hugo0512/Spinecube/README.md

                 000014.jpg
                 000015.jpg

-4)  Use the script ./data/scripts/fetch_imagenet_models.sh to download the pretrained ZF network model and put it into directory /py-faster-rcnn/data/imagenet_models;
+6)  Use the script ./data/scripts/fetch_imagenet_models.sh to download the pretrained ZF network model and put it into directory /py-faster-rcnn/data/imagenet_models;
     Modify the prototxt files: the class numbers: 'num_classes' and the output: 'num_output' in /py-faster-rcnn/models/pascal_voc/ZF/faster_rcnn_end2end/train.prototxt;
     Modify self._classes in pascal_voc.py with 'back':

     self._classes = ('__background__', # always index 0
                          'back')

     Then train the model with command python ./tools/train_net.py --gpu 0

 The detailed steps to implement ResNet101 with Caffe as follows:
-1) prepare the classification dataset and put it into directory ./caffe/models/ResNet-101/data as follows (cross validation): test1 test2 test3 test4
+1) prepare the classification dataset and put it into directory ./caffe/models/ResNet-101/data as follows (cross validation):

+    test1

+    test2

+    test3

+    test4

     train1

     train2

     train3

     train4

     train1.txt

     train2.txt

     train3.txt

     train4.txt

     test1.txt

     test2.txt

     test3.txt

     test4.txt

-    where txt files contain the labels of all images that are saved in test1-4 and train1-4 folders.
+    where txt files contain the labels of all images that are saved in test1-4 and train1-4 folders (totally 4 pairs).
 2） 1.
 Use the tool convert_imageset.sh in build/tools to cinvert your data into leveldb/imdb format; and compute the mean values with the tool make_imagenet_mean.sh in build/tools, which will be used in the training of models.
     2. Modify the prototxt file resnet_101.prototxt and deploy-101.prototxt (the original file is https://github.com/KaimingHe/deep-residual-networks/blob/master/prototxt/ResNet-101-deploy.prototxt):
         replace the mean value in step 1 into these two protxt files.